 Baths of Diocletian

-The Baths of Diocletian were once considered as the largest as well as the most luxurious imperial and thermal baths in Rome which are made available to the public.
+The Baths of Diocletian were once considered as the largest as well as the most luxurious imperial and thermal baths available to the public in Rome.
 They were built by successive emperors somewhere between the years 292 and 306.
 The foundation of the baths was commissioned by Maximian and was built in honor of Emperor Diocletian, thus named after him.
 The baths used to be located at the upland on the northeastern part of Viminal, the smallest among the Seven Hills of Rome.

 The building was composed mainly of marble and bronze.
 The museum’s octagonal corridor is believed to be part of the Baths of Diocletian.